Last Updated on September 13, 2023

 How can I forget my first taste of that delicious cheese in the little Left Bank market?
 Or the café where my morning croissant was as light as air?

 And I can’t forget that patisserie where the macaroons were as delicious as they were beautiful in the window.
-Or my ad-hoc picnic in Luxembourg Gardens one wonderful autumn afternoon after arriving on the train from Brussels.
+Also my ad-hoc picnic in Luxembourg Gardens one wonderful autumn afternoon after arriving on the train from Brussels.

 Whether you are a returning traveler or, on the other hand, making your first trip to Paris on a quick day trip by high-speed train from London, here are the top 10 places in Paris you shouldn’t miss.